invkrh/personal-blog/content/post/naive-bayes.md

 As a result, modeling $P(y\mid x)$ (or more precisely, $f(x)$) into a logistic function is a reasonable choice.

 If we now assume that each of out class-conditional densities are members of the (same) exponential family distribution, with equal dispersion parameters, and substitute this general form into Eq. (*), we find that we once again obtain a linear form for the discriminant $\xi$.
-Thus in all cases the posterior probability is a logistic function of a linear combination of the components of $\mathbf{x}$
+Thus, in all cases the posterior probability is a logistic function of a linear combination of the components of $\mathbf{x}$

 > For naive Bayes aspect